zabbix/zabbix/templates/media/opsgenie/README.md

 ## Known issue:

-When recovery & update operations both defined in action and problem is closed manually in frontend: First operation executed is close event, next update of already closed event.
-Update operation which closes event will be skipped, but status operation shown as sent(to avoid failed request attempts).
+If both recovery and update operations are defined for an action and the problem is closed manually in the frontend, closing operation will be executed first.
+Update operations for the resolved event will not be executed, but the status of these operations will be changed to 'Sent' to stop failed request attempts.

 ## Supported Versions